CHALLENGES

 7. Unexpected call volume

-How can you reduce repeat calls in your call center?
+How to reduce repeat calls in your call center?

-Find out how to optimize your First Call Resolution (FCR) rate to reduce costs, build customer loyalty and motivate your teams.
+Discover how to optimize your First Call Resolution (FCR) rate to reduce costs, build customer loyalty, and motivate your teams.

 Analyze your calls with Speech Analytics

-Continuously train and develop agents' skills
+Continuously train and develop agent skills

 Anticipate call volume peaks

-Improve agent motivation and commitment
+Improve agent motivation and engagement

 Tagged: